cxcxxin/urap_tech_sp16/README.md

 # urap_tech_sp16
-USE UTF_8 encoding
+USE UTF-8 encoding

 Whenever you start a new task, please copy the copy_template to your own folder and name it in a succinct way so that we know exactly what this task is accomplishing.
+Always work in the dropbox directly and make sure sync is on so that others can track your porgress real time.

 Use relative path